 Dyslexia is one of a range of specific learning difficulties which also includes Dyspraxia.
-Dyspraxia is a related specific learning difficulty which can cause similar challenges and also impair motor / coordination skills.
-ADHD (Attention Deficit Hyperactive Disorder) can also be identified as a specific learning difficulty, but is usually identified via a psychiatry referral via the NHS.
+Dyspraxia is a related specific learning difficulty that can cause similar challenges and also impair motor / coordination skills.
+ADHD (Attention Deficit Hyperactive Disorder) can also be identified as a specific learning difficulty but is usually identified via a psychiatry referral via the NHS.

 In this article:

 If you think that you may have a specific learning difficulty such as dyslexia or dyspraxia, then Disability Support can offer a diagnostic assessment.

 1. Request a screening questionnaire by emailing Disability Support

 2. Complete the questionnaire and email this back to Disability Support.

 3. A Learning Support Coordinator will review your questionnaire responses and contact you to either:

 Offer an appointment to discuss your concerns in more detail, or

 Refer you directly for a full diagnostic assessment.